RamiroIsaJ/VR_Flight_Simulator/README.md

 ## Main menu
 In the main menu, there are 2 options to select by users.
+- Scene 1: Environment based on the local geography of Riobamba.
+- Scene 2: Environment based on the Top Gun movie.
+-
 ![image info](./Imgs/Img2.jpeg)

 ## Results of TR_KF Interface